dheeraj2112/ETL_INFA_IICS_Snowflake_Project/README.md

 ![image](https://github.com/user-attachments/assets/6362056c-f85f-48a6-8eb9-735fc1ffa098)

-Optinal: EDW_STG to EDW data flow can be implemented using Snowflake features itself using Streams, Tasks, Stored Proc etc. The code can be found here.  https://github.com/dheeraj2112/INFA_IICS_Snowflake_Project/blob/a69bf3a16396e40a7a6fa0aedafebf485ddfecd8/EDW%20STG%20to%20EDW%20Pipelines%20using%20Snowflake%20based%20on%20ORA%20HR%20DB.sql
+**Optinal:** EDW_STG to EDW data pipelines can be implemented using Snowflake features itself using Streams, Tasks, Stored Proc etc. The code can be found here.  https://github.com/dheeraj2112/INFA_IICS_Snowflake_Project/blob/a69bf3a16396e40a7a6fa0aedafebf485ddfecd8/EDW%20STG%20to%20EDW%20Pipelines%20using%20Snowflake%20based%20on%20ORA%20HR%20DB.sql

 4) ETL Code using IICS